matti-osterbacka/OHTU-German-learning-website-temporary-practice-fork/data/README.md

 To reset the database, you can use the following command: `npm run db:reset` This will clear all tables, and rerun migrations.

+### Adding migrations

+To add a migration, creat a new SQL file with the migration you want to run and give it a name with the next number. (ex. `00042_create_user.sql`)